symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 ~~~~~~~~~~~

 The SimpleCMSBundle doesn't add much functionality to the routing part of
 Symfony CMF.
-Instead, it greatly relies on RoutingExtraBundle and its set of
+Instead, it greatly relies on RoutingBundle and its set of
 configurable functionalities to meet its requirements.
 It declares an
 independent ``DynamicRouter``, with it's own specific ``RouteProvider``,
 ``NestedMatcher``, Enhancers set and other useful services, all of them
-instances of the classes bundled with RoutingBundle and RoutingExtraBudle.
+instances of the classes bundled with RoutingBundle and RoutingBudle.
 This service declaration duplication allows you to reuse the original
-RoutingExtraBundle configuration options to declare another Router, if you
+RoutingBundle configuration options to declare another Router, if you
 wish to do so.

 The only exception to this is ``RouteProvider``: the SimpleCMSBundle has its
 own strategy to retrieve ``Route`` instances from database.
 This is related
-with the way ``Route`` instances are stored in database by RoutingExtraBundle.
+with the way ``Route`` instances are stored in database by RoutingBundle.
 By default, the ``path`` parameter will hold the prefixed full URI, including
 the locale identifier.
 This would mean an independent ``Route`` instance
 should exist for each translation of the same ``Content``.
 However, as we've